epicchainlabs/epicchain-worknet/docs/worknet-command-reference.md

 <!-- markdownlint-enable -->
 # EpicChain-Worknet Command Reference

-The `neo-worknet` tool enables a developer to create and run a Neo N3 consensus node that branches from a public Neo N3 blockchain - including the official Neo N3 MainNet and T5 TestNet.
+The `neo-worknet` tool enables a developer to create and run a EpicChain  consensus node that branches from a public EpicChain  blockchain - including the official EpicChain  MainNet and T5 TestNet.
 This provides the developer a local scratchpad environment that mirrors the state of a known public network at a specified index.
 Changes to the local branch of the network are independent of the public network.